malagacj/ToolBox/machine_specific/hp_phoenix_h9_13505/bullseye/debian_live.md

     1. Locale: UK
     1. Keyboard: Spanish
 1. Don't load missing hardware "rt2860.bin" as it is non-free
-1. Plug cable and choose "Qualcom Atheros AR8161 Gigabit Ethernet"
+1. Plug in the ethernet cable and choose "Qualcom Atheros AR8161 Gigabit Ethernet"
 1. Partition Disks:
-    1. Delete Debian partitions (5, 6 and 7)
+    1. Select "Manual" and Delete Debian partitions (5, 6 and 7)
     1. Select "Guided" -> "Largest continuous free space" -> Separate /home partition
     1. Delete newly created partitions (6 and 7) and create them again with appropriate sizes (6:Swap:16Gb and 7:Ext4 journaling file system:200Gb)
     1. Select "Finish partition and write changes to disk"

-Follow all the other steps with appropriate values
+Follow the rest of the steps with appropriate values